apache/jena-site/source/documentation/tdb/tdb-xloader.md

 TDB xloader ("x" for external) is a bulkloader for very large datasets.
-The goal is stability and reliability for long running loading, running on modest hardware and can load to storage of rotating disk or SSD.
+The goal is stability and reliability for long running loading, running on modest hardware and can be use to load a database on rotating disk or SSD.

 xloader is not a replacement for regular TDB1 and TDB2 loaders.